Ben Gilroy: Politics

+Political views

+Gilroy's politics were described by The Irish Times as "populist" and later "far-right".
+He is opposed to abortion, Ireland's membership of the EU, and vaccinations.
+He has republished a number of conspiracy theories relating to the COVID-19 pandemic in Ireland, as well as debunked claims suggesting attempts were being made to bring sharia law into Ireland.
+Gilroy has spoken of having "limitless time" for former UKIP leader Nigel Farage.

-Legal issues
+Legal issues and convictions

 On 1 November 2013, Gilroy was arrested by Gardaí in Navan and brought before Dublin High Court to face charges over alleged contempt of orders restraining trespass on a County Kildare stud farm to which receivers have been appointed.
 Gilroy was accused of being part of a "mob" from the Rodolphus Allen Family Private Trust which forced receivers off the €8 million stud farm.

 Gilroy was a serial litigant against Allied Irish Banks which led AIB to take legal action against him in 2017 to prevent him from taking further actions.
 He was ordered by the court to do 80 hours of community service, which Gilroy did not complete and led to him being found in contempt of court.
 Gilroy was subsequently jailed for three months in January 2019.
 He was released on bail pending a High Court challenge to the three-month sentence, but he was ordered by the court to return to jail and complete his original sentence.
 He was supported by Gemma O'Doherty.

 The High Court of Ireland granted AIB an Isaac Wunder order against Gilroy in 2018 for continued frivolous or vexatious cases brought against the bank ostensibly on behalf of various business associates and clients.

 During 2020, Gilroy was charged, in a prosecution taken by the Standards in Public Office Commission, for failing to comply with the regulations relating to election expenses following his 2019 European Parliament campaign.

-Personal life

-Gilroy is originally from Raheny, Dublin.
-His mother was from Westmeath and his father from Leitrim.
-He describes himself as uneducated, having left school after the Inter Cert and "qualified from the university of life and the other college of hard knocks".
-He is a former bodyguard and runs an electrical business from his home in Navan.
-He is married with four children.
+In 2020, Gilroy took a case to the Workplace Relations Committee after being asked to put on a face mask during a trip to a Decathlon store in Ballymun.
+The case found that Decathlon had not discriminated against Gilroy; following the case, Gilroy said he should have taken his case to the High Court.

+In 2022, a mortgage company issued a repossession order for Gilroy's home.
+An appeal filed by Gilroy was rejected by the Supreme Court, who said Gilroy had not raised any points of importance that needed to be heard.